Our team of stroke specialists offers timely, effective care for a variety of stroke and cerebrovascular conditions.

 Types of stroke we treat include:

-Types of cerebrovascular conditions we treat include:
+Types of other cerebrovascular conditions include:

 Certain characteristics and lifestyle choices can increase your risk of stroke.
 For instance, more than half of strokes are caused by uncontrolled high blood pressure.